Bloated Bundestag: Trouble for German democracy? | DW | 15.09.2021

 In the last federal election in September 2017, that resulted in a total of 111 extra seats.

-"This worked well when Germany had two big parties, that is, two parties who got the vast majority of votes" explained constitutional law professor Sophie Schönberger, referring to Angela Merkel's Christian Democrats (CDU) and their sometime-rival sometime-partner, the center-left Social Democrats (SPD).
+"This worked well when Germany had two big parties; that is, two parties that received the vast majority of votes," explained constitutional law professor Sophie Schönberger, referring to Angela Merkel's Christian Democrats (CDU) and the the center-left Social Democrats (SPD), which could be characterized as a rival at some times and partner at others.

-But with an ascendant Green Party, as well as the small-but-resilient socialist Left Party,the pro-free market Free Democrats (FDP), and the populist far-right Alternative for Germany (AfD) the electoral map isn't as two-tone as it was before.
+But with an ascendant Green Party, as well as the small-but-resilient socialist Left Party — not to mention the pro-free market Free Democrats (FDP) and the populist far-right Alternative for Germany (AfD) — the electoral map isn't as two-tone as it was before.

-Instead of two big parties, "we have three medium-sized ones and a smattering of a few others," Schönberger said.
+Instead of two big parties, "we have three medium-sized ones and a smattering of a few others," Schönberger said, with the Greens as number three.

-Things have become more complicated, he says as people may use their first vote, not for the candidate of the party they prefer, but for one who they assume has a chance of getting past the post.
-"In the last thirty years, more people are splitting their ticket," Stüwe observes.
+Things have become even more complicated, he explained, as people may use their first vote not for the candidate of the party they prefer, but for one who they assume has a chance of getting past the rival they do not.
+"In the last 30 years, more people are splitting their ticket," Stüwe observes.

-Considering it is "not unlikely" that the Bundestag be bigger than ever before after September's vote, Schönberger expects problems for German democracy.
+Considering it is "not unlikely" that the Bundestag get bigger than it has ever been after September's vote, Schönberger expects this to translate into problems for German democracy.

-"There is the issue of the increasing impossibility of ensuring healthy and concise debate, as well as the problem of whether 'backbenchers,' will ever get a chance to speak," Schönberger said, "and there is the question of the cost of paying the salaries of so many lawmakers."
+"There is the issue of the increasing impossibility of ensuring healthy and concise debate, as well as the problem of whether 'backbenchers' will ever get a chance to speak," Schönberger said.
+"And there is the question of the cost of paying the salaries of so many lawmakers," she added.

-"It was a good idea, trying to combine the best of both worlds, Stüwe said.
-"But now our electoral system has become so complex, people don't even understand it anymore."
+"It was a good idea, trying to combine the best of both worlds," Stüwe said.
+"But now, our electoral system has become so complex that people don't even understand it anymore."

-In recent years, the FDP, Greens, and Left Party forged an alliance to suggest a significant decrease in the number of districts.
+In recent years, the FDP, Greens, and Left Party have forged an alliance to lobby for a significant decrease in the number of districts.

 "That wouldn't fix everything, but it would help," Schönberger said.